Choosing the right workforce management platform can make or break your day-to-day operations.

 Connecteam lets you customize leave types, assign policies to the right employees, and control approval flow so requests land with the right manager.

-However, when we tested this feature, we noticed an issue: If a manager doesn’t act on a leave request promptly, there’s no alert stopping them from assigning a shift on top of that pending request.
+But when we tested this feature, we noticed an issue: Deputy’s scheduler doesn’t warn you when you assign shifts to employees who have requested leave that hasn’t been reviewed or approved yet.
+So if a manager doesn’t act on a leave request promptly, nothing stops them from scheduling a shift on top of that pending request.
 In Connecteam, you can view and act on time off requests directly from the schedule view, which makes it easier to catch conflicts while planning coverage.

 Compliance – Winner: Tie